Chunpai/chunpai.github.io/_posts/2019-04-20-Stochastic-Policy-Gradient.md

 \nabla \log f(x) = \frac{\nabla f(x)}{f(x)}
 $$

-The prove above is related to the *policy gradient theorem* [1], which provides us an analytic expression for the gradient of performance w.r.t the policy parameter that *does not* involve the derivative of the state distribution (model dynamic).
+The proof above is related to the *policy gradient theorem* [1], which provides us an analytic expression for the gradient of performance w.r.t the policy parameter that *does not* involve the **derivative** *of the state distribution* (model dynamic).

 Now given a policy $ \pi_{\theta}$ , we need to 1.) first collect many trajectories with current policy, 2.) accumulate or estimate the return, 3.)  compute $$\nabla \bar{R}_{\theta}$$ and apply gradient descent [REINFORCE algo.]: